WakiMak/trentent.github.io-forked/_posts/2014-11-17-appv-5-first-launch-application-performance.md

 <div style="clear: both; text-align: center;">
 </div>

-So I'm not sure what the hold up is with regard to the delay for this application. Â None of the usual tools I use to monitor performance is giving me any hints or indications of why it's delaying launch.
+So I'm not sure what the hold up is with regard to the delay for this application.
+None of the usual tools I use to monitor performance is giving me any hints or indications of why it's delaying launch.

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://3.bp.blogspot.com/-ACE6No9685o/VGqHhZGMYjI/AAAAAAAAAnY/p2CV5XAENTs/s1600/AppV_Net_Stop.gif"><img src="http://3.bp.blogspot.com/-ACE6No9685o/VGqHhZGMYjI/AAAAAAAAAnY/p2CV5XAENTs/s1600/AppV_Net_Stop.gif" width="320" height="218" border="0" /></a>